PHYS3888/Tutorial_ComplexNetworks/README.md

 p = plot(G); % plot the graph
 ```

 Do you know what you're looking at?!
-Zoom in and have a play.
+Zoom in and have a play :mag::smiley:

 Note that this visualization is in an abstract space, that is, the coordinates don't correspond to physical space.
 But we have two-dimensional coordinates for every neuron, `positionXY`, that we can use to plot the network information in physical space: